Notification System

 Section titled “Conversation threading”Conversations map to Slack threads:

-- New conversation — A new message is posted to the workspace’s Slack channel (becomes the
+- New conversation — A new message is posted to the domain’s Slack channel (becomes the

 thread parent).
 The returned